How to donate breast milk during the baby formula shortage

 Dr. Lisa Stellwagen said San Diego-based University of California Health Milk Bank is focusing on helping babies with health problems whose mothers’ milk might be insufficient.

-“It’s premature babies,” explained Dr. Lisa Stellwagen.
+“It’s premature babies,” Stellwagen said.
 “Babies with cardiac illness and other sick babies that would be typically given donor milk if mother’s milk was insufficient.”

-“We’re really not talking about healthy, full term babies unless the family has an interest in feeding the baby donor milk,” she continued.
+“We’re really not talking about healthy, full term babies unless the family has an interest in feeding the baby donor milk,” she said.
 “We’re talking about these really, very ill children.”

 It’s not just donors reaching out to milk banks, though.
 Parents desperately seeking nutrition for their babies are pursuing milk banks as well.